Trump Picks J.D. Vance as His Running Mate — Here’s Who Else He Considered

 South Carolina Sen. Tim Scott

-South Carolina Sen. Tim Scott dropped out of the 2024 race in November and has since endorsed Trump and the two remain on good terms.
-The former president has repeatedly singled out Scott for praise.
+South Carolina Sen. Tim Scott dropped out of the 2024 race in November and has since endorsed Trump.
+The two remain on good terms, and the former president has repeatedly praised Scott.

-“A lot of people are talking about that gentleman right over there,” Trump said during his recent town hall, gesturing to Scott.
+“A lot of people are talking about that gentleman right over there,” Trump said during his town hall in February, gesturing to Scott.
 “He’s been such a great advocate.
 I have to say this in a very positive way, Tim Scott, he has been much better for me than he was for himself.”

-As the highest-ranking Black Republican in the GOP, Scott could help give Trump a real boost among a pivotal voting bloc.
+As the highest-ranking Black Republican in the GOP, Scott could have helped boost Trump among a pivotal voting bloc.
 Though Black voters have traditionally swung Democratic, there are some signs that this trend might be starting to shift.
 According to a The New York Times and Siena College poll last year, 22 percent of Black voters in six key battleground states, including Georgia and Arizona, said they’d support the former president in November’s election, compared to 71 percent who said they’d back Biden.
 While this might not sound like much, it’s notable given that Trump won just 8 percent of this demographic nationally in 2020.

-In a CBS interview, Scott said he’d never ask for a cabinet position, but he also declined to answer whether he’d serve as Trump’s running mate.
-“The one thing I want to do is make sure we win in 2024,” he told anchor Gayle King, “I don’t think about this from a personal perspective.”
+In a CBS interview, Scott said he’d never ask for a cabinet position but declined to answer whether he’d serve as Trump’s running mate.
+“The one thing I want to do is make sure we win in 2024,” he told anchor Gayle King.
+“I don’t think about this from a personal perspective.”

 Florida Gov. Ron DeSantis

-Florida Gov. Ron DeSantis and Trump were bitter rivals in the primaries, so it might be hard to picture them sharing a ticket.
+Florida Gov. Ron DeSantis and Trump were bitter rivals in the primaries, so it was hard to picture them sharing a ticket.
 The two spent much of their campaigns trading insults, but their feud started to cool off after DeSantis dropped out of the race in January.
-In his exit video, he threw his support behind the former president, despite spending the past year calling him self-absorbed and ineffective.
+In his exit video, he threw his support behind the former president despite spending the past year calling him self-absorbed and ineffective.

 Following DeSantis’ endorsement, Trump finally stopped attacking the Florida governor and retired the demeaning nickname “DeSanctimonious” he had for him.
-Now that they appear to have set aside their beef, Trump is considering him as a running mate.
-After all, DeSantis has echoed the former president’s combative style and “America First” policies on controversial issues like the border.
+That’s when word got out that Trump was considering him as a running mate.
+DeSantis has echoed the former president’s combative style and “America First” policies on controversial issues like the border.

-But it doesn’t look like DeSantis would actually welcome the job.
-He has repeatedly said that he has no intention of serving as vice president.
+But it doesn’t look like DeSantis would have actually welcomed the job.
+He has repeatedly said he does not intend to serve as vice president.
 Two unnamed sources told CNN he’s considering making another White House bid in 2028.

 South Dakota Gov. Kristi Noem

 Noem first gained national attention in 2020 at the height of the Covid-19 pandemic when she refused to implement mask mandates in South Dakota.
-More recently, the Oglala Sioux Tribe banned her from its reservation in the state over the GOP’s comments in which she referred to the influx of migrants at the Southern border as an “invasion.”
+In February, the Oglala Sioux Tribe banned her from its reservation in the state over the GOP’s comments in which she referred to the influx of migrants at the Southern border as an “invasion.”

-Unlike Scott, she hasn’t been shy about wanting to take the vice presidential slot “in a heartbeat.”
-But Noem comes with some baggage — she’s currently embroiled in a scandal over accusations that she had a years-long affair with former Trump adviser Corey Lewandowski.
+Unlike Scott, she hasn’t been shy about wanting to take the vice presidential slot “in a heartbeat” and has suggested that having a woman on the ticket might give Trump an advantage.
+But Noem comes with some baggage — in late 2023, she was embroiled in a scandal over accusations that she had a years-long affair with former Trump adviser Corey Lewandowski.
+Then, earlier this year, she faced backlash about an anecdote she told in her memoir No Going Back about killing her family’s 14-month-old dog after deciding it was “less than worthless.”

 Entrepreneur Vivek Ramaswamy

-Entrepreneur Vivek Ramaswamy made an unsuccessful run for the GOP presidential nomination before dropping out due to his inability to sway Trump voters.
-But he clearly wasn’t bitter about it: Right after his disappointing loss in Iowa, he wasted no time in calling the former president and offering his full support.
+Entrepreneur Vivek Ramaswamy unsuccessfully ran for the GOP presidential nomination before dropping out due to his inability to sway Trump voters.
+But he clearly wasn’t bitter about it: Right after his disappointing loss in Iowa, he wasted no time calling the former president and offering his full support.

 “There needs to be an America First candidate in this race,” Ramaswamy said in January while announcing the end of his bid.
 “Going forward, he will have my full endorsement for the presidency.”